pjoneja/Portfolio/README.md

 ---
 ## Research & Development Engineering Intern at Universal Creative, Universal Parks & Resorts worldwide
-Due to non-disclosure agreements I have signed, I am not able to write any specifics of what I worked on.
+Due to non-disclosure agreements I have signed, I am not able to write about any specifics of what I worked on.

 What I can say:
 - Designed an ultra-lightweight robot with carbon fiber components to meet specific requirements